shotgun-warehouse/react-native-bridgefy-sdk/README.md

 ## React Native Android Library Bridgefy
-This project serves as a Bridgefy to create custom React Native native modules that can later be installed through NPM and easily be used in production.
+Import Bridgefy React Native modules that can be installed through NPM and easily be used in production.

 ## Getting started
 1. Clone the project